 - A Self-study.

 The School of Medicine submitted these documents on March 24, 2017.
 On June 8th, the LCME informed the School of Medicine that its submitted documents were favorably reviewed.
 As such, the SOM’s standing has been upgraded to “Candidate Status” from “Applicant Status.”
-An LCME survey visit is presently scheduled for early September, 2017.
+The LCME conducted its required survey visit September 10-13, 2017.
+A final accreditation determination will be made in February 2018.

 As it advances, more information about the LCME accreditation process will be posted here.